 Talk to us

-If you are being abused or you are supporting someone who has experienced abuse, please get in touch with us – it’s free and you don’t have to say who you are.
+If you are being abused or you are supporting someone who has experienced abuse, please get in touch with us – you don’t have to say who you are.

 - Ring the Duty Social Worker on 01234 718700, Monday to Thursday 8:50am to 5:20pm and Friday 8:50am to 4:20pm.

 - In an emergency – ring the police on 999.

 If you don’t want to talk to someone you don’t know, you can ask an adult that you trust, like a teacher or youth worker or even a friend, to make the phone call for you.

 When people are working with children they have to follow set procedures, but they will explain to you what they will do and should be able to support you through the process.

 - Action for Children supports and speaks out for the most vulnerable children and young people in the UK.
 It offers help and support for disabled children, young people, children in care and family support.

 - Bedfordshire Against CSE - information for young people and parents/carers, on what CSE is, how to spot the signs, and what to do if you're concerned about it.